-There is also a GMAT/GRE waiver for students with a GPA of 3.5 or more.
-The student must have an undergraduate degree from an AACSB accredited school.
+There is also a GMAT/GRE waiver for students who attended an AACSB accredit school and graduated with a GPA of 3.5 or more.

 2. Kansas State University

-The program’s primary aim is to teach students intrapreneurship.
-All the skills and knowledge needed to run a business make up the general curriculum.
+The program’s primary goal is to teach students entrepreneurship, focusing on the skills and knowledge needed to run a business.

 The program requires two years of full-time study and four years of part-time study.
-Students need to have a total of 45 credit hours.
-27 credit hours for business core.16 credit hours for integrated core.
-12 credit hours for electives.
+Students need to accumulate a total of 45 credit hours, 27 credit hours for business core courses, 16 credit hours for integrated core courses, and 12 credit hours for electives.

 3. Pittsburg State University

 The MBA program offered by Pittsburg State University is AACSB accredited.
 The program is overseen by the Kelce College of Business.
-There are also concentrations offered here.
-The concentration topics include general administration, internationals business, and accounting.
+There are also concentrations offered in General Administration, Internationals Business, and Accounting.

 4. University of Kansas

-The University of Kansas offers an AACSB accredited MBA program.
-The program is overseen by the School of Business.
-It takes in students from diverse undergraduate backgrounds.
+The University of Kansas offers an AACSB accredited on-campus, full-time MBA program.
+The program is overseen by the School of Business and includes students from diverse undergraduate backgrounds.